manu29585/ArchitectureKata/00_systematic_architecture_approach.md

 ### Incremental software architecture

-* In this approach, we first started with the problem domain and then moved toward a solution domain.
+* In this approach, we first started with the problem domain and then moved towards solution domain.
 * In the solution domain, we worked on three different set of architectures.

 ## Draft Architecture